RealFatCat/gloomcalc/README.md

-Basic calc for number of rounds in gloomhaven.
+Basic calc for maximum number of rounds in gloomhaven.